ImaanBontle/SDV-immersive-weathers/README.md

 <!--Recommended-->
 ### Recommended Mods <a id="recommended"></a>

-The following mods are optional and may enhance your experience.
+These mods are entirely optional but may enhance your experience.

 - **[Thunder and Frog Sounds][thunder-frog-link]** (requires [Custom Music][custom-music-link]) - provides a more relaxing, cozy thunderstorm ambience.
 - **[Dynamic Reflections][dynamic-reflections-link]** &ndash; creates realistic rain puddles and beautiful water reflections.